 Some of the challenger banks let you split your money into different savings buckets (like digital piggy banks), so you can track and manage multiple savings goals all in one place.

-For example, Starling Bank’s Goals feature lets you set your goal and then squirrel cash away either manually or automatically, encouraging you to save more.
-You’ll also earn interest on whatever you put away.
+For example, Starling Bank’s Spaces feature lets you set up different Spaces for different purposes.
+You can set a target amount to save and squirrel cash away either manually or automatically, encouraging you to save more.
+However, as of February 2025, you’ll no longer earn interest on whatever you put away in your Spaces.
+Instead, you can open an easy access savings account with Starling to earn interest.

 4. Round-up savings